 Yes.
-Employers share hiring plans, including percentage of hires that will be new talent, and then report new hires on a monthly basis via a shared tracker.
-We audit at the time of sign up to ensure the projection is at least 20%, and again at the end of each fiscal year, to allow for partners that have surges of new hires during particular times (ie: bootcamps).
+Employers share annual hiring projections at sign-up, including percentage of hires that will be new talent, and then report new hires on a monthly basis via a shared tracker.
+We audit at the time of sign-up to ensure the projection for net new talent (less than 6 months of Salesforce experience) is at least 20%, and again at the end of each fiscal year, to allow for partners that have surges of new hires during particular times (ie: bootcamps).

 How do vouchers work?

 Organizations will receive one certification exam voucher code for each net new hire (up to 10 max throughout the year).
 Organizations who hit the 20% net-new talent mark at the end of the year will be eligible for up to 10 additional vouchers, beyond those previously allocated according to how many total net-new hires made.
 Vouchers can be applied to take any $200 Salesforce certification exam and may be distributed internally at the company’s discretion (they do not have to be given to the specific new hire).
 Exams must be taken by the expiration date listed in the dashboard/hiring tracker.

 We measure based on Salesforce’s fiscal year, ending February 1.

 Salesforce Talent Alliance focuses on training Salesforce certified professionals, including people from communities that are underrepresented in tech including women, Black, Latinx, Indigenous, Multiracial, LGBTQ+, people with disabilities and veterans.